samth/racket-gaming/README.md

 This library is a fork of the library provided by the [Software Languages Lab](url http://soft.vub.ac.be/soft/edu/teaching) as part of one of their courses.
 A full backport to this library has been provided in *canvas.rkt*.
-Use \(#%require "graphics/canvas.rkt")\ in order to load it instead of the original one.
+Use *graphics/canvas.rkt*  in order to use racket-gaming as a back-en instead of the old library.

 The libraries that have been of use are stored in the folder *references*.